 1. Read the documents provided so you know about the bill.

 2. Talk to your legislators, Senators and Representatives, about your issues with the PAA.
 Ask them to support the changes that you agree with.
 Send a hand-written letter if you would prefer to write (or are good at it!).

 3. Talk to your family, friends and neighbors and encourage them to do the same.
 Don’t dally.

 4. Follow the bill in the legislature and testify at the public hearings.

 CSBA is working with some of these other constituent groups, particularly People and Pollinators Action Network (PPAN), a 501c3 organization.
 Feel free to like PPAN on Facebook, too!
 A copy of PPAN’s suggestions may be found here.

 Currently, Westminster, Broomfield, Lafayette and Brighton are working on lifting bee bans and imposing restrictions.
 We can always use citizen involvement.
 Please contact your local council representative and express your support for sensible beekeeping regulation.
 Thank you.

 The CSBA has formed several committees to work on various statewide issues of importance.
-They are: Best Practices, Data Collection, Forage, Master Beekeeper and Pesticides.
+They are: Agritourism, Best Practices, Data Collection, Forage, and Master Beekeeper.
+Although there is no longer a pesticide committee, plenty is still being done on pesticides.
 If you are interested in serving on any of the committees, please contact the committee chairs.
 Service is not limited to CSBA members.